pgonzalezalv/lingi2401-report/report.md

 Since this is a course about using open source, I am writing this report in a git repo using a MIT license.
 The report will be organized as a log.
 References will be available at the end of this report.

+## 2018-10-09 ##

+I haven't really taken the time to think about which project to contribute to.
+Other projects that I find interesting:

+* [Exercism][exercism]
+* [Firefox Focus, aka Firefox Klar][ff]
+* [Rust][rust]

+From the [course repo][2401], here are a few questions to ask myself:

+> How to explore a project?
+* Who are the people taking the decisions? (usually, the core commiters)
+* What are the main communication channels? (are the deciders available on it?)
+* What's the vision for the near future?
+* What are the current challenges?

+> How to contribute to a project?
+* Start with the bug tracker: what are the "easy issues"
+* Present yourself on the communication channel, ask for suggestions to "start to play with the code"
+* Build the code and use your own build!
+* Have a motivation: "In the end, I want to bring to this project this and that!"
+* Identify controversials issues and widely discutted issues in the bug trackers

 <!-- # Links -->